greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-limitations.html.md

 Certain query features are not supported with the default GPORCA optimizer.
 When an unsupported query is run, Greenplum logs this notice along with the query text:

 ```
-Feature not supported by the Greenplum Query Optimizer: UTILITY command
+Falling back to Postgres-based planner because GPORCA does not support the following feature: UTILITY command
 ```

 These features are unsupported when GPORCA is enabled \(the default\):